When does NIP transfer from fields to henselian expansions?: Abstract

 \section{Abstract}

 Let $K$ be an NIP field and let $v$ be a henselian valuation on $K$.
 We ask whether $(K,v)$ is NIP as a valued field.
 By a result of Shelah, we know that if $v$ is externally definable, then $(K,v)$ is NIP.
 Using the definability of the canonical $p$-henselian valuation, we show that whenever the residue field of $v$ is not separably closed, then $v$ is externally definable.
-We also give a weaker statement for the case of separably closed residue fields.
+In the case of separably closed residue field, we show that $(K,v)$ is NIP as a pure valued field.